 Federal contractors face critical challenges in aligning accounting methodologies with the demands of the comparatively stringent requirements of their target market, the US government, vs. requirements of the commercial market base.
 Issues include maintaining constant audit readiness, the need for diligence and adroitness in information leveraging to develop a robust accounting operation, and the demand to stay on the cutting edge of applicable technologies and accounting workforce proficiencies, among others.

 Managing difficult financial and accounting challenges has been the status quo of operating for government contractors.
 The simple reality of government contracting is that the standard is higher than for businesses in the commercial market.
 And, the government has tightened up systems over recent years, to prove its efficiency in protecting taxpayer funds.
 Consequently, contractors must even more meticulously demonstrate compliance of their accounting systems, policies, procedures, infrastructures.

 But, achieving impeccable systems is an ever-faster moving target in the environment of continuously changing and increasingly complex and strict federal regulatory requirements in government contracting.
 Accounting to government agencies can overwhelm mid-sized and smaller businesses.
 Those who show exceptional capacity for adaptability to newly imposed requirements have an enormous advantage over competitors.

 Below is information about some of the most common yet overlooked financial management and accounting concerns of government contractors.
-It is provided to help you assess and improve your firm's accounting systems, as necessary to increase your competitive advantage as a government contractor and your liklihood for success in your evaluations in that role.
+It is provided to help you assess and improve your firm's accounting systems, as necessary to increase your competitive advantage as a government contractor and your likelihood for success in your evaluations in that role.

 1. Clear Understanding of the Government's Requirements for Contractors